 Upon exam and palpation, the left ventricular hypertrophy manifests as a visible and palpable heaving and widened apical impulse.
 A buzzing can be heard above the aorta and the carotids.
-In auscultation, systolic crescendo-decrescendo murmur (diamond shape) best heard at the right 2nd intercostals space ( first aortic area) and radiates to carotid artery.
-Carotid pulse is slowly raising..
+In auscultation, systolic crescendo-decrescendo murmur (diamond shape) is best heard at the right 2nd intercostals space (first aortic area) and radiates to carotid artery.
+The carotid pulse is slowly rising.

 Heart sounds of the valvular aortic stenosis